Does my liability insurance cover my own damage?

 Katrin Straub

-An accident, and your expensive smartphone is damaged – does the liability insurance cover it?
-Many policyholders only ask this question when a claim arises.
-This article clarifies when your insurance will pay and when it won’t.
+An accident, and your own expensive smartphone is broken – will your liability insurance cover it?
+Many policyholders only ask themselves this question when a claim arises.
+This article explains when your insurance covers you and when it does not.

 The topic in brief and concise terms